-In this and the following pages we take you in detail through the different stages from day 1 to hatching at day 21.
+In this and the following pages I take you through the different stages of incubating and hatching chicken eggs, from day 1 to hatching at day 21.

 ...and if – as I'm sure you do – you take it seriously, you can expect to feel two things: uncertain, and anxious.
 I certainly felt like that.
 It's only natural.

 You've read all the books, you've seen all the questions on the forums.
 So much can go wrong at any stage...

-It will have stalled once the hen was no longer warming it, but make no mistake - if you have a fertile egg, development has already started before the egg goes into the incubator.
+It will have stalled once the hen was no longer warming it.
+But make no mistake: if you have a fertile egg, development has already started before the egg goes into the incubator.
 Incubation kick-starts the process again.

 By the end of this first week, your chick is one third of the way to full development.

 There's really not much to see at this point.
-Initially the egg will look clear apart from the air cell which you'll see at the 'fat' end of the egg.
-As time goes by you'll notice this air sack become larger and it's here the chick will eventually hatch.
+Initially the egg will look clear, apart from the air cell which you may be able see at the 'fat' end of the egg – but probably not before day 4 or 5.

-From day 2 to 3 you'll be able to see the yolk of the egg.
-When I first saw this, I was hugely excited - I thought it was the embryo.
-That's how much I knew.
+In these early days, you'll probably be able to see the yolk as a darker "shadow" inside the egg.
+When I first saw this, I was hugely excited: I thought it was the embryo.

-From about day 4 or 5 in a properly developing egg you'll start to see tiny spider like markings appearing in the yolk area when you candle your eggs.
-These are easiest to see in white or light-coloured eggs - in a dark-coloured egg like a Marans they're much more difficult to spot.
+If you're fortunate enough to have light-shelled eggs, from about day 5 you'll start to see tiny spider like markings appearing in the yolk area when you candle your eggs.

 Also notice at the bottom of this picture that the air cell has started to get a little larger.
 This too will become more obvious with time.